Arizona Adoption, Home Studies and More

 What is the Adoption Process in Arizona?

-For over 30 years Lifetime Adoption has been guiding pregnant mothers in Arizona with the adoption process.
+For over 30 years Lifetime Adoption has been guiding pregnant mothers in Arizona through the adoption process.
 Just call, text, or fill out our online form.
 A Lifetime Adoption coordinator will talk to you about what your wishes are and can provide you with any resources and support you need.

 You can review adoptive family profilesand choose the family you think is right for your baby.
 You may want a family from Arizona or from another state.
 You can even choose how much contact you would like in the future with that family.
 Did you know adoption isn’t just for newborns?
-What if you have a toddler or older child you would like to place for adoption?
+What if you have a toddler or older child you need to place for adoption?
 A coordinator can assist with the plan to make the adoption transition healthy for you, your child, and the adoptive family.
 Your coordinator will also help you work with the adoptive parents to create a post-adoption contact agreement that everyone feels is best.

 Your adoption coordinator will also help you create a hospital plan.
 Your plan will outline who will be in the delivery room, who will hold the baby first, and other details.
 You will have an attorney, at no cost to you, who will make sure that your rights are protected and will take care of all the paperwork and court filings.